pytorch/pytorch/docs/source/tensor_attributes.rst

     >>> torch.add(long_tensor, float_tensor).dtype
     torch.float32

-When the an output tensor of an arithmetic operation is specified, we allow casting to its dtype except that:
+When the output tensor of an arithmetic operation is specified, we allow casting to its `dtype` except that:
   * An integral output tensor cannot accept a floating point tensor.
-  * An unsigned output tensor cannot accept a signed tensor.
+  * A boolean output tensor cannot accept a non-boolean tensor.

-Unlike numpy's same_kind, we do not restrict conversion of unsigned integral types to boolean.

 Casting Examples::